TSUGO-CORPORATED/.github/profile/README.md

 ## Description

-Tsugo is an app that connects english speaking expats in Japan with bilingual Japanese.
+Tsugo is an app that connects english speaking expats in Japan with bilingual Japanese for all your interpreting needs!

 ### Built With